All Episodes

 It's astonishing.

-Well, you know, you do deserve a lot of credit because you put a lot of work into this and it's gone back many, many years here.
+It's astonishing, but you do deserve a lot of credit because you put a lot of work into this and it's gone back many, many years here.

-Um, but I think the media is smearing the New York Post.
+But I think the media is smearing the New York Post.

-You want to talk about what real collusion is.
+You want to talk about what real collusion is?

 There's actually a pretty interesting post editorial today about this.

-Um, that's their favorite word over the last four years.
+Yeah, that's their favorite word over the last four years.

-And that's after four year long years of lies and conspiracy theories and a hoax one after another perpetrated on the American people.
+And that's after four long years of lies and conspiracy theories and a hoax one after another perpetrated on the American people.

 Now, I'm just worried about information, Peter.